-The elusive Red Panda is a charming animal that is found in North of West Bengal in India.
-An endangered species, this solitary Himalayan animal is one of the most sought after sightings in the wild.
-The Singalila National Park (most common for its beautiful trekking trails to Sandakphu and beyond), with a total area of 78.60sq kms at an altitude of more than 7000ft, lies in the Darjeeling district of West Bengal, bordering Nepal, and is one of the most populated red panda habitats in India.
+The elusive Red Panda is a charming animal found in the Indian Himalayas .
+An endangered species, this solitary Himalayan animal is one of the most sought-after sightings in the wild.
+The Singalila National Park (most common for its beautiful trekking trails to Sandakphu and beyond), with a total area of 78.60sq kms at an altitude of more than 7000ft, lies in the Darjeeling district of West Bengal, bordering Nepal, and is one of the most populated red panda habitats.
 As such, it is an ideal location to spot the Red Panda in its natural habitat.

-The most rewarding Expeditions are those where you are awarded with a view of the elusive panda.
+The most rewarding Expeditions are those where you are awarded with a view of the elusive panda in the wild.
 However, as with any natural sighting, it can never be guaranteed.
-It is because we carry out red panda search operations out in the wild and not in an enclosed area, and it is absurd and impossible to guarantee a sighting in the wild.
-We can only increase our chances by taking on board the very best team and Guides, and by following their instructions at all times, and also by keeping flexible itineraries based on how each expedition turns out.
+Typically the possibility of sighting the elusive Red Panda is around 95% if we follow the trail for a week.
 That aside, you may trust that the GroupOuting team will do everything out of our way to make sure you have a memorable and pleasant time.
-Because of our small teams, we always get to know our guests beforehand and take all necessary precautions for a safe and comfortable Expedition each time.
+Because of our small teams, we always get to know our guests well and take all necessary precautions for a safe and comfortable expedition each time.

-Scroll through the gallery to get an idea of the views you will come across, the accommodation standard we provided, the guest reviews and don’t miss out on the Red Panda images and other rare bird species spotted from our last expeditions.
+Scroll through the gallery to get an idea of the views you will come across, the guest reviews and don’t miss out on the Red Panda images and other rare bird species spotted from our last expeditions.
 Also stay hooked for the upcoming Red Panda video that we will upload soon.